soybeanjs/eslint-config/README.md

->[!IMPORTANT]
+>[!CAUTION]
-> ESlint will use new flat config when released 10.0.0, It's recommend to SoybeanJS's ESLint Flat Config: [@soybeanjs/eslint-config](https://github.com/soybeanjs/eslint-flat-config)
+> This is legacy config, ESlint will use new flat config by default when released 9.0.0, it's recommend to use new flat config on branch [main](https://github.com/soybeanjs/eslint-config)

 # SoybeanJS's ESLint config presets